prodlinetrace/lvmix_trace/README.md

 --------------

 - Some Python coding experience
-- Basic knowledge of ctypes
+- Basic knowledge of python ctypes

 Requirements
 ------------

-- Python 2.7 or 3.3+ on any supported OS (even Windows!)
+- Python 2.7 or 3.4+ on any supported OS (even Windows!)
 - virtualenv (or pyvenv if you are using Python 3.4)
 - snap7 in version 1.3.0 or higher
 - configured PLC controller.